code-emad/CSV-Parser/README.md

 The task is to create a script to parse a CSV and output to a JSON.
 The full challenge can read within the `challenge.txt` document.

+Note: I did spend beyond 2 hours on this script which is above the recommended time.

 ## Setup
 In order to make a local clone of this project, within your terminal you will need to run `git clone https://github.com/code-emad/CSV-Parser.git`